The Acceptance of Rejection: How to Rebound After You’ve Been Dumped

-Being dumped is one of the top five reasons women go for therapy — at least for those women who have an inkling that there might be some help for their depression, their anxiety, or the acting out that often follows their being left.
+Being dumped and seeking out divorce advice is one of the top five reasons women go for therapy—at least for those women who have an inkling that there might be some help for their depression, their anxiety, or the acting out that often follows their being left.

 For being rejected presses all our buttons with our most primal fear of abandonment sounding the loudest alarm.
 If you had abandonment problems during your childhood, rejection reinforces the sense that you are not safe, that being alone and miserable is not only your “now” but also your future.
 It is and will be your perpetual state of being.

 There is also the profound, physical, and psychological sense of “missing” the other person, of remembering the warm and loving times, of rehearsing over and over the many times he or she did say, “I love you.”

 There are the physical artifacts of the relationship to contend with, too: the books, the gifts, the small tokens of your involvement with him*, the person you thought you knew so well, the person who would never hurt you.
 In fact, he may have even said those very words again, “I never meant to hurt you” just as the axe fell and your head wobbled across the ground.

 In this state of loss and grieving, sometimes you cannot even bear to hear other people laugh or talk about the good times they are having, or the exciting relationship they are in, because, why them?
 Why not you?